Configuration Steps

 Check Point CloudGuard Internal Load Balancer session persistence

-The load balance distribution method for the Internal Load Balancer - Outbound and East-West.
+The load balancing distribution method for the Internal Load Balancer - Outbound and East-West.

 See Configure the distribution mode for Azure Load Balancer.